-Policy On Non-Discrimination and Harassment
+Policy on Non-Discrimination and Harassment

-In compliance with applicable federal, state and local laws, Russell Sage College ("RSC" or "College") does not discriminate on the basis of race, color, gender, gender characteristics and expression, sex, sexual orientation, age, religion, actual or perceived national origin, citizenship or immigration status, actual or perceived gender identity, familial status, pregnancy, marital status, military or veteran status, physical or mental disability, status as a victim of a sexual assault, relationship violence, and/or stalking, genetic predisposition and carrier status, previous convictions as specified by law, or any other characteristics protected by applicable law (the "Protected Characteristics"), in any aspect of its admissions or financial aid programs, educational programs and related activities, or with respect to employment and advancement in employment.
+In compliance with applicable federal, state and local laws, Russell Sage College ("RSC") does not discriminate on the basis of race, color, gender, gender characteristics and expression, sex, sexual orientation, age, religion, actual or perceived national origin, citizenship or immigration status, actual or perceived gender identity, familial status, pregnancy, marital status, military or veteran status, physical or mental disability, status as a victim of a sexual assault, relationship violence, and/or stalking, genetic predisposition and carrier status, previous convictions as specified by law, or any other characteristics protected by applicable law (the "Protected Characteristics"), in any aspect of its admissions or financial aid programs, educational programs and related activities, or with respect to employment and advancement in employment.
 RSC is committed to providing a work and learning environment that is free from discrimination and harassment by anyone based on an individual's Protected Characteristics, or because the individual has engaged in activity protected by federal or state laws prohibiting discrimination.

 Sexual harassment is a form of discrimination that subjects an individual to inferior conditions of employment or education due to their gender, gender identity, gender expression (perceived or actual), and/or sexual orientation.
-Sexual harassment is often viewed simply as a form of gender-based discrimination, but RSC recognizes that discrimination can be related to or affected by other identities beyond gender.
-Under the New York State Human Rights Law, it is illegal to discriminate based on sex, sexual orientation, gender identity or expression, age, race, creed, citizenship or immigration status, color, national origin, military status, disability, predisposing genetic characteristics, familial status, marital status, criminal history, or status as a victim of domestic violence.
+Sexual harassment is often viewed simply as a form of gender-based discrimination, but recognizes that discrimination can be related to or affected by other identities beyond gender.
+Under the New York State Human Rights Law, it is illegal to discriminate based on sex, sexual orientation, gender identity or expression, age, race, creed, color, national origin, military status, disability, predisposing genetic characteristics, familial status, marital status, criminal history, or status as a victim of domestic violence.
 Our different identities impact our understanding of the world and how others perceive us.
 For example, an individual's race, ability, or immigration status may impact their experience with gender discrimination in the workplace.

-The purpose of this policy is to teach employees, students, and covered individuals to recognize discrimination, including discrimination due to an individual's intersecting identities, and provide the tools to take action when it occurs.
+The purpose of this policy is to teach employees and students to recognize discrimination, including discrimination due to an individual's intersecting identities, and provide the tools to take action when it occurs.
 All employees, managers, and supervisors are required to work in a manner designed to prevent sexual harassment and discrimination at RSC.
 This policy is one component of RSC's commitment to a discrimination-free environment.

 The Title IX Coordinator/EEO Specialist and the Director of Human Resources have been designated by RSC to coordinate its efforts to comply with applicable nondiscrimination laws and regulations.
-Questions or concerns regarding the scope and application of RSC's Discrimination and Harassment Policy & Procedure For Students and Employees (the "Policy") should be directed to the Title IX Coordinator/EEO Specialist, Amanda Bastiani, 518-244-4809, titleix@sage.edu (students), or to Human Resources, 518-244-2391, hr@sage.edu (employees).
+Questions or concerns regarding the scope and application of RSC's Discrimination and Harassment Policy & Procedure For Students and Employees (the "Policy") should be directed to the Title IX Coordinator/EEO Specialist, Amanda Bastiani, 518-244-4809, titleix@sage.edu (students), or to the Director of Human Resources, Brian Evers, 518-244-2391, hr@sage.edu (employees).

-The individuals designated by RSC to coordinate its efforts to comply with reasonable accommodation obligations towards students with disabilities are: Cait York, Director of Disability Services, for students, and Brian Evers, Director of Human Resources, for employees.
-Questions or concerns regarding reasonable accommodation of students should be directed to RSC Section 504 Compliance Officer, Cait York, Director of Disability Services, Third Floor of the Albany Library and Hart Hall, RSC 518-292-8624, 518-244-2208.
-Questions or concerns regarding reasonable accommodation of employees with disabilities should contact: Brian Evers, Director of Human Resources, 65 First Street, Troy, Cowee Hall 2nd Floor, eversb@sage.edu, 518-244-6857.
+The Director of Disability Services is the individual designated by RSC to coordinate its efforts to comply with reasonable accommodation obligations towards qualified individuals with disabilities.
+Questions or concerns regarding reasonable accommodation of individuals with disabilities should be directed to RSC Section 504 Compliance Officer, Director of Accessibility Services, Third Floor of the Albany Library and Hart Hall, RSC 518-292-8624, 518-244-2208, accessibility_services@sage.edu.